Jim Leonhard: New Orleans Saints

 In April 2013, Leonhard signed a one-year deal with the New Orleans Saints.
 He was released before the season.

-Second stint with the Buffalo Bills
+Buffalo Bills (second stint)

-Leonhard signed a contract with the Buffalo Bills in September 2013, returning to the club where he started his professional career.
-During his first season back with Buffalo in 2013, Leonhard made 41 tackles, 4 interceptions, and 5 passes defended in 16 games (6 starts).
+Leonhard signed a contract with the Bills in September 2013, returning to the club where he started his professional career.
+During his first season back with Buffalo in 2013, Leonhard made 41 tackles, four interceptions and five passes defended in 16 games (six starts).

 Cleveland Browns

 In 2014, Leonhard joined the Cleveland Browns.
-He made 27 tackles, 1 sack, 2 interceptions and 3 passes defensed.
-He retired following the season.
+He made 27 tackles, one sack, two interceptions and three passes defensed.
+Leonhard retired following the season.